winnieshen96/movie-rating-project/Docs/Data_Report/title.principals.Report.md

 IDEAR allows you to output the data summary, statistics, and charts that you want to use to tell the data story into the report.
 You only need to click a few buttons, and the report will be generated for you.

 ## General summary of the data
-The directors of movies.
+The crew members of different movies.
 ## Data quality summary
 The overall data quality is good.
-The completeness, uniqueness and timeliness are good.
+The completeness and timeliness are good.
-Directors are potentially a list of IDs.
-Haven't explored yet.
+The uniqueness of category is good, 12 in total, while job and characters are messy data which needs to be dissected further.
 ## Target variable
 None.
 ## Individual variables
-primary key: tconst
+primary key: tconst, ordering
-foreign key: directors
+foreign key: tconst, nconst
+variables: category, job, characters

 ## Variable ranking
 category is the most important feature.